lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 Unstructured points are a simple but important type of dataset.
 Often data has no inherent structure, and part of the visualization task is to discover or create it.
 For example, consider a piston in a car instrumented with temperature gauges.
 The number of gauges and their location is chosen at a finite set of points, resulting in temperature values at “unrelated” (at least in terms of visualization topology) positions on the surface of the piston.
 To visualize the surface temperature, we have to create an interpolation surface and scheme to fill in intermediate values.

 Unstructured points serve to represent such unstructured data.
 Typically, this data form is transformed into another more structured form for the purposes of visualization.
-Algorithms for transforming unstructured points into other forms are described in [“Visualizing Unstructured Points”](/VTKBook/09Chapter9/#visualizing-unstructured-points) in [CVhapter 9](/VTKBook/09Chapter9).
+Algorithms for transforming unstructured points into other forms are described in [“Visualizing Unstructured Points”](/VTKBook/09Chapter9/#visualizing-unstructured-points) in [Chapter 9](/VTKBook/09Chapter9).

 ### Unstructured Grid